Group Denies Defrauding 2,000 Women - THISDAYLIVE

 Francis Sardauna in Katsina

-The Katsina State Coordinator of a non-governmental organisation, Women Development Initiative, popularly known as ‘Mata Zalla’, Hajiya Saratu Sa’a Musawa, on Tuesday denied allegation that she defrauded 2,000 women in the state, describing it as blackmail and lies.
+The Katsina State Coordinator of a non-governmental organisation, Women Development Initiative, popularly known as ‘Mata Zalla’, Hajiya Saratu Sa’a Musawa, yesterday denied allegations making the rounds that she defrauded 2,000 women in the state, describing the allegation as blackmail and lies.

 The State Governor, Aminu Bello Masari, in a statement through his Senior Special Assistant on Media, Abdu Labaran Malumfashi, recently disowned the group for defrauding women.

-But Musawa, while addressing journalists in her office on Tuesday, said the statement was mischievous and a calculated attempt by the people she described as blackmailers whose aim was to tarnish the “good image” of the Initiative.
+But Musawa, while addressing journalists in her office, said the statement was mischievous and a calculated attempt by the people she described as blackmailers whose aim was to tarnish the “good image” of the initiators.

 “This is the breakdown of how the N1,300 was spent; registration form is N150, file jacket is N100, while members’ ID card is N700 and the total amount is N950.
 The balance of N350 was kept for the maintenance of this office that has 15 staff”.